 When traveling, you and your family may enjoy the Chase Private Client Arts & Culture Program.
 This perk gives you special access to select local points of interest.
 And if you happen to lose your debit card, Chase will rush to deliver a replacement card around the world for free.

-It’s also possible to qualify for reduced interest rates on select Chase Bank loans.
+It’s also possible to qualify for reduced interest rates on select Chase Bank loans (though interest rates are variable and subject to change).
 There are no additional perks if you own a Chase credit card.

 Being a Chase Private Client also lets you get a dedicated personal advisor at J.P.
 Morgan.
 This advisor can help you create a personalized investing plan to help you build wealth.